lucaswerkmeister/namescript/README.md

 # if you like, you can use a graphical editor instead to edit the file
 ```

-Instead of entering your normal account credentials,
-you can also [create a bot password](https://www.wikidata.org/wiki/Special:BotPasswords) and use that,
-which is slightly safer and also works if you have [two-factor authentication](https://meta.wikimedia.org/wiki/Special:MyLanguage/Help:Two-factor_authentication) enabled.
+It’s recommended to use a [bot password](https://www.wikidata.org/wiki/Special:BotPasswords) instead of your normal username and password:
+this is slightly safer, and it’s not clear if using the normal password still works at all
+(it certainly doesn’t work if your account has [two-factor authentication](https://meta.wikimedia.org/wiki/Special:MyLanguage/Help:Two-factor_authentication) enabled).
-The bot password will require the grants “edit existing pages” and “edit your user CSS/JSON/JavaScript“;
+The bot password will require the grants “edit existing pages” and “edit your user CSS/JSON/JavaScript“.
-optionally, you can also set the “allowed pages for editing” to the following
+Optionally, you can also set the “allowed pages for editing” to the following
-(with your user name instead of “Harmonia Amanda”):
+(with your user name instead of “Harmonia Amanda”) –
+in this case the bot password will only be usable for updating the on-wiki user script with `node namescript-upload.js`:

 * `User:Harmonia Amanda/namescript-lib.js`
 * `User:Harmonia Amanda/namescript-data.json`